 There is a wide range of upcoming courses and workshops on offer through Fáilte Ireland in a variety of locations around the country.
 Courses such as ‘Maximising your online advertising revenue’ and ‘Departmental management and supervision programme (restaurant and bar)’ are available and most courses range between 2 and 4 days long.

 Coillte is responsible for managing state forests and all related commercial activities.
 It is involved in operating forestry, land based businesses, renewable energy and panel products and own about 7% of the land in Ireland.
 It is also involved in training, forest nurseries, the development of leisure facilities and Christmas tree farms and provides a generous selection of forestry industry training courses.
 Training courses include basic tractor training, landscaping, woodchipper course, fencing course and many more.
-All courses are FETAC approved.
+All courses are QQI approved.

 Bord Iascaigh Mhara (Irish Sea Fisheries Board) is responsible for developing the Irish seafood industry.
-The BIM strategy for 2013-2017 is the board’s plan to create 1200 jobs and €1billion seafood sales by improving and expanding the country’s seafood sector.
+The BIM strategy is the board’s plan to create 1200 jobs and €1billion seafood sales by improving and expanding the country’s seafood sector.
 The board promotes careers in the catching, fish farming and seafood procession sectors and trains new entrants while also offering courses to upgrade the skills of existing practitioners.
 Courses on topics such as marine engineering and aquaculture are available.

 Remember to check with each training provider to find out the specific details regarding entry requirements and training allowances as each course varies.
 Some of the courses are offered at third level and require to apply through the CAO while others are part-time and open to all.
 With a selection that ranges from landscaping, marine engineering to goldsmith training there could well be a course for you.